mopidy/mopidy/docs/index.rst

 Linux computers or Macs that have network connectivity and audio output.
 Out of the box, Mopidy is an HTTP server.
 If you install the `Mopidy-MPD`_ extension, it becomes an MPD server too.
-Many additional frontends for controlling Mopidy are availabe as extensions.
+Many additional frontends for controlling Mopidy are available as extensions.

 **Pick your favorite client**